-Historic Locust Lawn House and Farm invites the public and antiques buffs to an unusual “themed” Repair Café on Sunday October 28th, between the hours of 11:00AM and 3:00PM.
+Historic Locust Lawn House and Farm invites the public and antiques buffs to a distinctive “themed” Repair Café on Sunday April 28th, between the hours of 11:00AM and 3:00PM.

 The event is called “The Timeless Art of Repair…” See how things were repaired in the past.
 Bring an item to be repaired today.